eclipse-sw360/sw360/README.md

 Apart from the vagrant way, the software can be deployed using the provided scripts.

 ### Commands
 Most commands are using maven which is a dependency to build SW360.
-Additionally there is rake-support which wraps parts of maven and adds docker support for compilation as well as fpm support for building **.deb** and **.rpm** packages.

 #### Compiling, testing and deploying